 Photos used with permission and courtesy of Heritage Auction Galleries

-Modeled after Elsie Stevens, wife of poet Wallace Stevens and a tenant of a New York City apartment house owned by the sculptor, Weinman’s Liberty on the dime wears a Phrygian cap, a soft somewhat conical device that became known as a symbol of freedom.
+Modeled after Elsie Stevens, wife of poet Wallace Stevens and a tenant of a New York City apartment house owned by the sculptor, Weinman’s Liberty on the dime wears a Phrygian cap, a soft, somewhat conical device that became known as a symbol of freedom.
 The cap is depicted supported by a pole on late 18th century U.S. Liberty Cap copper half cents and cents, and on the 19th century Liberty Seated silver coins.
 The cap also displays a small wing on the facing side.
-Together, the image represents freedom from bondage, specifically liberty of thought.
+Together, the image represents freedom from bondage, specifically freedom of thought.
 However, the fact that this dime is almost universally known as the Mercury dime is an indication of the potential pitfalls of too clever symbolism.
 The Roman god Mercury (from the Greek god Hermes) was a god of trade and commerce, the messenger of the gods who traveled swiftly between tasks via the wings on his hat and shoes.
-Though Mercury’s hat was a hard, brimmed piece, and worn by a male god, those details were overwhelmed by the symbolic wing.
+Though Mercury’s hat was a hard, brimmed piece worn by a male god, those details were overwhelmed by the symbolic wing.

-A fasces, axe pointed to the left occupies the center of the reverse, the bundle of rods bound by horizontal banding, at the top (three bands), in the middle (two bands), and at the bottom (two bands), with a single band diagonally across the bundle in the each open area between the horizontal bands.
+A fasces, its axe pointed to the left, occupies the center of the reverse.
+The bundle of rods is bound by horizontal banding at the top (three bands), in the middle (two bands), and at the bottom (two bands), with a single band diagonally across the bundle in the each open area between the horizontal bands.
 An olive branch with berries curves from the left front behind the bundle of rods to appear again at the top right.
 UNITED STATES OF AMERICA, the words separated by centered dots, is concentric to the flat rim around slightly more than the top half of the coin; ONE DIME, the words separated by the bottom of the fasces and the olive branch, completes the circle at the bottom.
 A five-point star separates ONE and UNITED on the left, and DIME and AMERICA on the right.
 Winged Liberty dimes were minted at Philadelphia, Denver, and San Francisco; D and S mintmarks are located to the left of the end of the olive branch, oriented in alignment with the curve of ONE and DIME.

 Tens of thousands of business strike ‘Mercury’ dimes have been certified, including a few prooflike pieces, and more for the dates from the late 1930s forward and for 1916 examples.
 Many certified coins have the FB (Full Bands or Full Split Bands) designation, which refers to complete visible lines separating the individual horizontal bands of the fasces.
 Prices are modest for many dates through MS66, particularly from the early 1930s forward, though some are expensive as MS65 and finer for dates prior to the 1930s.
 More expensive pieces include 1916-D, very expensive finer than XF40; 1921 and 1921-D, expensive finer than MS63; 1926-S, expensive finer than MS63; 1942, 2 Over 1, expensive finer than XF40; and many of the FB examples, which for some issues are very expensive to extremely expensive finer than MS63, particularly for dimes minted prior to the early 1930s.
-Brilliant proof Winged Liberty dimes were minted from 1936 through 1942; a few scholars indentify matte or satin proof examples for 1916, while others do not.
+Brilliant proof Winged Liberty dimes were minted from 1936 through 1942; a few scholars identify matte or satin proof examples for 1916, while others do not.
 Prices for proofs are modest for most years through PR66 and PR67, but expensive finer.
 Proofs issues in 1936 are expensive finer than PR65; those from 1937 and 1938 are expensive finer than PR66.
 Cameo examples are expensive as PR65 and finer.

 Designer: Adolph A. Weinman